Image: Students studying on swing.

 Tutoring is free and available to all on and off campus students.
 Students who are recommended by professors are hired and trained by Hiram’s professional staff to become a peer tutor.

-- Drop-In Tutoring: Drop-in tutoring is offered throughout the week in the Library.
+- Drop-In Tutoring: Drop-in tutoring is offered throughout the 12-week in the Library.
 Students can utilize this time to ask questions or receive assistance with course material and study skills.
 Drop-in hours may vary by course.
-A schedule will be posted closer to the school year.

-- 1-on-1 Tutoring: Students who need tutoring outside of the drop-in times or cannot make the drop-in times are able to request a 1-on-1 tutor.
+- 1-on-1 Tutoring: Students who need tutoring during the 3-week, outside of the drop-in times, or cannot make the drop-in times – are able to request a 1-on-1 tutor.
 1-on-1 tutoring is available for all students who are taking courses at Hiram College.
 These services can take place in-person or via Zoom.